progit/old-site/book-content/03-git-branching/01-chapter3.markdown

 ### Pushing ###

 When you want to share a branch with the world, you need to push it up to a remote that you have write access to.
 Your local branches aren’t automatically synchronized to the remotes you write to — you have to explicitly push the branches you want to share.
-That way, you can use private branches do work you don’t want to share, and push up only the topic branches you want to collaborate on.
+That way, you can use private branches for work you don’t want to share, and push up only the topic branches you want to collaborate on.

 If you have a branch named `serverfix` that you want to work on with others, you can push it up the same way you pushed your first branch.
 Run `git push (remote) (branch)`: